PsychoDude/vtol-checklists/src/checklists/f45-vcap.md

 > **CAUTION:**

 <div style="border-left: 4px solid #d8222b; padding-left: 15px; margin-bottom: 20px;">
-    Throttle placement guidance: In order to hover the bar should be half filled and aligned with the middle notch (shown by the red arrow).
+    Throttle placement guidance: In order to hover the bar should be half filled and aligned with the middle notch.
 If the bar is filled higher/forward of the notch, the plane will move forward.
 If the bar is lower than the notch, the plane will move backward.
 </div>

 <br>